Mercedes-Benz S-Class (W220): Reed valve inside air/water duct: the Ventilation drain

 One critical maintenance issue is the main ventilation drain (these are below the vents at the back of the hood/bonnet and below the windshield).
 If this drain becomes clogged such as from leaves or snow it can overflow, flooding the passenger compartment.
-When it overflows in can short out wiring in the car.
+When it overflows it can short out wiring in the car.
 There is an air and water vent on the right (passenger side) near the base of the windshield, under the hood, which among other features as a drain with a reed valve to allow water to drain out.

 This issue was the subject of a Class-action lawsuit in the U.S. State of California.

 In 2010, the United States Judge Howard Matz ruled on the settlement about this issue.

 The air/water duct is drained by a reed valve, which if clogged can cause water to overflow into the passenger compartment.
 Other things that can cause water to enter an S-Class interior include the air conditioning condensation drain tubes.

 The permanent solution to prevent water from flooding the interior is to simply to remove the reed valve in the cowling drain so the water can flow straight and through the drain.

 Performance

-About top speeds: The top speed of most models was limited to no more than 156 mph if it could be achieved, some models such as the CDI were slower.
+The top speed of most models was limited to no more than 156 mph if it could be achieved, some models such as the CDI were slower.

 An aftermarket version like the 2001 model year Brabus S V12 boosted the output of V-12 to 450 hp at 5700 rpm and could do 0-60 mph in about 5.4 seconds.